cicero78M/pegiat_medsos_apps/README.md

 are used to request `/api/users/{userId}` to display the profile screen.
 The profile screen displays the following fields in order: Urutan, Client ID, Nama, Pangkat, NRP, Satfung, Jabatan, Username IG, Username TikTok and Status.
 After logging in the user is redirected to `DashboardActivity` where a bottom navigation bar lets them open the profile, Instagram content and link report pages.
+A logout button is provided at the bottom of the profile page.

 ## Documentation